FAQs

 PAYMENTS

 Please see the refund policy on the registration page of the LSSI website.
 Refunds are only made in exceptional circumstances, where possible.
-The costs of providing this training program are incurred before start of the program, and student enrollment is necessary to guarantee fulfillment of expenditures.
+The costs of providing this training are incurred before the start of the program, and student enrollment is necessary to guarantee fulfillment of expenditures.

 How do I make payments?